-Every year, scores of people get into trouble on Table Mountain.
-It is critical that you prepare yourself correctly and that you respect the mountain.
+Every year, scores of people get into trouble on Table Mountain and indeed all the Western Cape mountains.
+It is critical that you prepare yourself correctly and that you respect the mountain and its moods.

 Weather

 Always take plenty of liquid along with you on your hike.
 I always walk with a minimum of 1.5 litres — even on short hikes.
-There are plenty of streams on the mountain depending on the time of year, but you will not always feel inclined to drink from the often brackish water.
+There are plenty of streams on Table Mountains (depending on the time of year), but you will not always feel inclined to drink from the often brackish water.

-In winter I have taken to carrying a flask of tea or hot chocolate which is a real warming treat on a cold wet hike!
+In winter I have taken to carrying a flask of tea, coffee or hot chocolate which is a real warming treat on a cold wet hike!

 Clothing

 Always, always carry warm clothing.
-I always have a thick, warm high-collared fleece top in my back-pack.
+I always have a thick, warm high-collared fleece top in my backpack as well as a CAPESTORM Helium Jacket.
 If there is any doubt, I carry wet-weather gear (a jacket or a light shell), thermal gloves and a beanie.
-I almost always hike in shorts, even when it is going to be fairly cool – unless I know I will be walking on a narrow track through scratchy Fynbos.
+I usually hike in shorts, even when it is going to be fairly cool — unless it is wet or I know I will be walking on a narrow track through scratchy fynbos.

 Route